plantsandmachines/plantsandmachines.github.io/_posts/2013-10-08-welcome-to-jekyll.markdown

 ---
 layout: post
 title:  "Welcome to Jekyll!"
-date:   2013-10-08 14:30:28
+date:   2013-10-08 12:49:16
 categories: jekyll update
+teaserimage: /images/landinpage.png
+teaserimagealt: this is the teaser title

 ---

-You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+# You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
 To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.

 Jekyll also offers powerful support for code snippets: